 We strongly recommend our First-Year Seminars to all first-year students looking for their first Swarthmore English Literature course.
 Due to high demand, we ask that students take only one English Literature First-Year course.
 For the most recent information about First-Year seminars being offered in upcoming semesters, refer to the Courses listing on the English Literature web site.

-We also offer Core Courses (CC), which are especially recommended for first- and second-year students, though they are open to all.
-Core Courses are designed to pay special attention to one or more of the following: close reading, historical context, secondary (ie. theoretical or critical) reading, or genre.
-There are no prerequisites for these courses other than a W course from any department on campus.
-Students are welcome to take more than one Core Course.
+Gateway Courses are open to first-year students through seniors and have no prerequisites.
+While class sizes are often somewhat larger than seminars, Gateway Courses are designed to be excellent first (or second) English literature courses for any student.
+Gateway courses pay special attention to one or more of the following: close reading, historical context, secondary (i.e., theoretical or critical) reading, or genre.
+Students are welcome to take more than one Gateway Course.

 Upper Division courses offer students the chance to explore their literary interests across three historical periods: Medieval/Renaissance, 18th/19th century, and 20th/21st century.
 Prerequisite for admission to an upper division course will depend on a student's current class.
 First-Years and Sophomores will need to have completed a Writing course from any Swarthmore department.
 Juniors and seniors have no prerequisite requirement to enroll in upper division courses.
 However, before enrolling in an upper division English Literature course, we recommend that juniors and seniors who are not English majors first complete an English Gateway course.
 Also included in upper division courses are the Methods course (096) required for course and honors majors, Senior Colloquium (099) required for course majors, and senior thesis and independent study options.